-The last problem - uncontrolled block size growth - is resolved by a complex of measures: small block interval, unlimited block size, and standard restricted transaction size for particular transaction types such as free transfer.
-In addition, one of the sides of the free transfer must prove that they contributed to the network by conducting "commercial" payment transaction types in the past.
+The last problem - uncontrolled block size growth - is addressed through several solutions, including: small block interval, unlimited block size, and standard restricted transaction size for particular transaction types, such as free transfer.
+In addition, one of the sides of the free transfer must be verified by having conducted "commercial" payment transaction types in the past.